Q: What are your current hours?

 A: Only if you’re prepared to wield that kind of power.
 We sharpen knives, scissors, garden tools and some kitchen appliance blades.
 Contact Ryan @districtcutlery.com with special requests.

 A: We specialize in sharpening Japanese hairstyling shears.
 We sharpen other scissors as well but there are size limitations and they must be easily separable and mechanically sound

 Q: What about serrated knives?

 A: We can sharpen bread knives and "tomato" knives.
 But we can’t sharpen blades with "micro" serrated edges because they’re made from softer steel and will dull too quickly.

 Q: How do I know if my knives need sharpening?

-A: Are you crushing tomatoes instead of slicing them?
+A: Chances are your knives need to be sharpened.
+Are you crushing tomatoes instead of slicing them?
 Are your onions openly weeping harder than you?
 If you need to put any muscle behind it, then it’s time to bring your knives in for maintenance.

 Q: How do I know if my knives are worth sharpening?

 A: Bring them in so we can take a look.
 We’ll give you a free, honest assessment.
 Most knives are worth re-sharpening but there are some on the market that do not stay sharp long enough to justify the cost.